Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 unpacking it in this way will comprise the bulk of the code to write, and is intended to be as script-like as possible.

-## Displaying Keyword Documentation
-In addition to the means for developing new namelists, STORMM has a way to give each program a user manual with an interactive display through the command line.
-With this system, running the program with no arguments or with `--help` and variations thereof will produce a summary of the program's declared purpose and a list of namelist conntrol block titles, with their own provided descriptions, in the terminal window.
-Running the program with the title of one of the applicable namelists as the command line argument will produce a table of keywords in the namelist, complete with data types, default values, and descriptions.
-All of this is done by accessing the configured `NamelistEmulator`, and works with many of the same methods used to display namelist contents and input choices when printing a report file at the end of a run.

 ## The Command Line is a Namelist, Too!
 The first place STORMM programs take in user information isn't the input file, though: it's the command line.
 Command line arguments need documentation as well, and to address this need, STORMM